hbar/Paper-MaterialsTestFacility/README.md

 Paper-MaterialsTestFacility
 ===========================

-LaTeX Manuscript for cyclotron based radiation damage test facility for materials analysis.
+LaTeX Manuscript for a design study for a cyclotron based radiation damage test facility for materials analysis.